-14. REPORTING
+13. REPORTING

 The Human Rights Officer is responsible for preparing and distributing an annual report.
-This responsibility requires that information on activity under this policy be collected by the

-Human Rights Officer.
+This responsibility requires that information on activity under this policy be collected by the Human Rights Officer.
 The annual report will summarize the activities of the Human Rights Office in administering this policy and will provide information on the number of complaints, and the number of resolutions through informal procedures, mediation activities, and investigations.
 The report will also contain the progress made in providing education to employees and students in regard to harassment and discrimination prevention.
 This annual report will be provided to General Counsel, the President and the Board of Governors of TRU and made available through the office of General Counsel.

-15. REVIEW
+14. REVIEW

-This policy will be formally reviewed at least every five years.
+This policy will be reviewed annually.

-16. INTERPRETATION
+15. INTERPRETATION